Last Updated on March 30, 2021

 - Volunteer— Uplift your mood by helping a local non-profit.

-- Learn an instrument— If you don’t want to commit to lessons, get them free on YouTube.
+- Learn an instrument— If you don’t want to commit to lessons, get them free on YouTube20.

-- Take up photography— Even if you don’t have a fancy camera, learn how to take great photos with your phone.
+- Take up photography— Even if you don’t have a fancy camera, learn how to take great photos21 with your phone.

-- Start a workout routine— Go to the gym or simply roll out a mat for some at-home workouts.
+- Start a workout routine— Go to the gym or simply roll out a mat for some at-home workouts22.

-Although we’ve provided a list of things to do, taking time to rest and do nothing is also important.
+Although we’ve provided a busy list of things to do above, we believe that taking time to rest and do nothing is also important.
 Katie, for one, discovered that going easy on herself allowed her to save energy for new hobbies.
 “I found that if I was trying to do too much—like forcing myself to take on a new hobby or start a new project—when what I really needed was rest, I would not find as much happiness in these new activities,” she says.

 If you find it difficult to cut back or abstain from drinking during Dry January, we’re here to help.
 Ria Health combines anti-craving medication and counseling to improve your relationship with alcohol.